Sophia Loren, the great Italian actress, was the star of the first Hollywood movie ever shot in Greece on the majestic island of of Hydra.

-One scene uses the Eastern Orthodox monastery complex at Meteora, which was later used as a location in the James Bond film, For Your Eyes Only.
+One scene uses the Eastern Orthodox monastery complex at Meteora, which was later utilized as a location in the James Bond film, For Your Eyes Only.

-Her efforts to sell it to the highest bidder lead her to two competing individuals: Dr. James Calder (Alan Ladd), an honest archaeologist who will surrender it to Greek authorities, and Victor Parmalee (Clifton Webb), an aesthete and an unscrupulous dealer in historic artifacts.
+Her efforts to sell it to the highest bidder led her to two competing individuals: Dr. James Calder (Alan Ladd), an honest archaeologist who will surrender it to Greek authorities, and Victor Parmalee (Clifton Webb), an aesthete and unscrupulous dealer in historic artifacts.

-The film reaches a happy conclusion, with virtue rewarded, the statue celebrated by the people of Hydra, and Phaedra and Calder in each other’s arms.
+The film’s ending is a happy one, with virtue rewarded, the statue celebrated by the people of Hydra, and Phaedra and Calder in each other’s arms.

 Sophia Loren highlights Greece’s beauty